-For purposes of determining 2022 director compensation, the Compensation Committee, with the advice, guidance and recommendations of Pay Governance, discussed, analyzed, and reviewed the 2021 director compensation program during several Compensation Committee meetings to ensure that the directors' compensation: (1) remained reasonable and competitive, both generally and specifically when benchmarked against the director compensation for the same peer companies used to benchmark NEO compensation, (2) was consistent with best corporate practices, (3) met the goals and objectives of the Company, and (4) aligned directors' interests with those of our stockholders.
-Finding that director compensation was no longer competitive, Pay Governance recommended an increase to that compensation.
-The Compensation Committee, after considering Pay Governance's recommendation, made adjustments to the value of the directors' equity grant and adjusted the value and structure of the directors' cash compensation for the 2022-2023 director term, as described below.
+For purposes of determining 2023 director compensation, the Compensation Committee, with the advice, guidance and recommendations of Pay Governance, discussed, analyzed, and reviewed the 2022 director compensation program during several Compensation Committee meetings to evaluate whether the directors' compensation: (1) remained reasonable and competitive, both generally and specifically when analyzed against the director compensation for the same peer companies used to analyze named executive officer compensation; (2) was consistent with best corporate practices; (3) met the goals and objectives of the Company; and (4) aligned directors' interests with those of our stockholders.
+Finding that director compensation remained competitive, Pay Governance did not recommend an increase to director compensation in 2023.
+The Compensation Committee, after considering Pay Governance's recommendation, maintained the value of the directors' equity grant and the value and structure of the directors' cash compensation for the 2023-2024 director term.

-Non-employee director compensation for 2022 was composed of an annual cash retainer and an award of restricted stock units ("RSUs").
+In 2023, the components of non-employee director compensation remained an annual cash retainer and an award of restricted stock units ("RSUs").
 The chair of the Board and the chair of each of the Board's committees are paid additional cash fees for their service.
-Each non-employee committee member is paid an annual cash fee for committee membership, and an additional committee meeting fee if the committee member attends more than 8 committee meetings per calendar year.
+Each non-employee committee member is paid an annual cash fee for committee membership and an additional committee meeting fee if the committee member attends more than eight committee meetings in any calendar year.
 No additional payments are made for attendance at Board meetings.
-Annual cash retainers, Board, committee chair and committee membership fees, and committee meeting attendance fees (if any) are paid in quarterly installments, in arrears at the end of each quarter.
+Annual cash retainers, Board, committee chair and committee membership fees, and committee meeting attendance fees (if any) are paid in guarterly installments, in arrears at the end of each quarter.

-Non-employee director compensation for the 2022-2023 director term was comprised of:
+Non-employee director compensation in 2023 consisted of:

-Board Board of Directors Audit Compensation mmittees Board Member - annual cash retainer \$ 65,000 \$ \$ \$ Board Member - annual RSU award (1) 85,000 Chair of the Board 75,000 Committee Chair 20,000 15,000 10, 000 Committee membership - annual fee 14,000 12,000 9,0 000 Committee meeting attendance - per meeting, over 8 per year - 1,750 1,500 1,5 500
+Board of Directors Audit Compensa tion Other Commit tees Board Member - annual cash retainer \$ 65,000 \$ \$ - \$ Board Member - annual RSU award (1) 85,000 - Chair of the Board 75,000 - - - Committee Chair - 20,000 15,000 10,000 Committee membership - annual fee 14,000 12,000 9,000 Committee meeting attendance - per meeting, over eight per year 1,750 1,500 1,500